AceCentre/ResearchInnovationGp/ace-n-docs/README.md

 * Valuing knowledge.
 We feel it is imperative that we actively value end users of AT.
 This is a two-way process.
 To fully value members means giving them meaningful and purposeful roles within the network.
 We will support members to help develop and improve the network and ongoing outcomes
 * Providing a forum for end users and professionals in the sector to meet and share experiences.
 We value the need for both face-to-face and distance communication.&#x20;

 To meet these aims, we feel that a new members network to help facilitate the development of the field is essential.
 Ace Centre is well suited to do this, being a charity and where we can fund the administration of such a group where other organisations may struggle to do this for the long term.
 We want to facilitate the members to shape the organisation.
-Ultimately, we plan to recruit to the _Ace Centre Experts Network (ACE-N)_ - from three main groups:
+Ultimately, we plan to recruit to the _Assitive Tech User's Network(ATUN)_ - from three main groups:

 * **Users** - people who use AAC and electronic Assistive Technology (eAT)
 * **Supporters** - including family members and caregivers